spollard1810/crawler-rev-4/README.md

 - Only devices with valid IP addresses are processed
 - Hostnames are normalized (FQDN and serial numbers removed)
 - The database prevents duplicate processing
 - The crawler can be stopped with Ctrl+C and will complete current operations
+- DNS resolution or hosts file entries are required for hostname-based connections